xaukael/ffs/README.md

 Updates

+1.13.1
+  - fix typos and logs from recent changes

 1.13.0
   - new configuration allowing for showing images for content links along with the option to hide the text
   - fixed scaling of the sheet in configuration so it does not double scale anymore